roxanahickey/adolescent/03-community-dynamics.md

 ```

 ## Figure 4.
 Transitions to _Lactobacillus_-dominant vaginal microbiota in four perimenarcheal girls.
 Panels show the vaginal bacterial community profiles and associated pubertal development of four participants sampled longitudinally.
 Bar plots represent the proportions of bacterial taxa in the community (legend at bottom left).
-Below each bar plot the menarcheal status and clinician-assessed Tanner stage of breast development are indicated by point shape and color, respectively (legend at bottom right).
+Below each bar plot the menarcheal status and clinician-assessed Tanner stage of breast development are indicated by symbol fill and color, respectively (legend at bottom right).
 Empty spaces in the plots indicate a skipped visit.

 **Update 2015-01-08: changed to Figure 4, previously Figure 5.**